windmill-labs/windmill/README.md

 ## Layout

 - `backend/`: The whole Rust backend
-- `frontend`: The whole Svelte fronten
+- `frontend`: The whole Svelte frontend
 - `community/`: Scripts and resource types created and curated by the community, included in every workspace
 - `lsp/`: The lsp asssistant for the monaco editor